 How We Ranked

-When trying to judge the quality and effectiveness of complex devices it’s easy to get lost in the technical details.
+When trying to judge the quality and effectiveness of sophisticated devices, it’s easy to get lost in the technical details.
 So we like to keep things simple whenever possible.

-In the case of ellipticals we considered the ergonomics of each device.
-This is crucial because if you’re not able to obtain a comfortable stance and remain comfortable through the entire range of motion, you may well decide to stop using the machine.
+In the case of ellipticals, we considered the ergonomics of each device.
+That is crucial because if you’re not able to obtain a comfortable stance and remain comfortable through the entire range of motion, you may well decide to stop using the machine.

-If a machine wasn’t well-made, wasn’t comfortable and easy to use, didn’t provide a range of intensities and didn’t provide some useful extras it didn’t make our list.
+If a machine wasn’t well-made, wasn’t comfortable and easy to use, didn’t provide a range of intensities, and didn’t offer some useful extras, it didn’t make our list.

-An elliptical is a good choice for older adults.
+An elliptical is an excellent choice for older adults.
 Older individuals, especially those with bad knees or other mobility issues, often have a difficult time finding modes of exercise that work for them.
-Because ellipticals don’t require you to leave your feet they don’t punish your ankles, knees and hips the way running does.
+Because ellipticals don’t require you to leave your feet, they don’t punish your ankles, knees, and hips the way running does.
 As such, they’re a great way for older folks to get the exercise they need.

 An elliptical doesn’t require you to be in shape.
 Have you ever tried to get a really good workout on a rowing machine?
 Ever wandered into the weight room at the gym in search of better health?
 Both can be intimidating.
 Especially if you’re out of shape and everyone at the health club is watching.
 An elliptical machine lets you ramp up your exercise routine at your own pace in the privacy of your own home.

 An elliptical is convenient.
-Even if you have a health club membership you know it’s not always easy to find the time to get a workout in.
-There’s all the time going and to and from the club, parking, getting ready in the locker room and more.
-Having an elliptical in your home means that even if you weren’t able to get to the gym today you can still get in a good workout before dinner.
+Even if you have a health club membership, you know it’s not always easy to find the time to get a workout in.
+There’s all the time going and to and from the club, parking, getting ready in the locker room, and more.
+Having an elliptical in your home means that even if you weren’t able to get to the gym today, you could still get in a good workout before dinner.

 An elliptical is great if you have arthritis.
 If you suffer from arthritis of the leg joints an elliptical can help (8).
 This low impact form of exercise doesn’t shock your knees and hips the way running, and even vigorous walking, can.
 An elliptical is a great way to get in the cardio exercise you need while at the same time strengthening arthritic joints and keeping them loose.

 An elliptical provides a good all-around workout.
 It’s well known that ellipticals can help build and maintain lower body strength.
-But there are numerous ellipticals that also get the upper body involved in the exercise routine.
-This enables the type of full body exercise you normally only get in a CrossFit box or while skiing.
+But there are numerous ellipticals that get the upper body involved in the exercise routine too.
+This enables the type of full-body exercise you normally only get in a CrossFit box or while skiing.

 An elliptical is good for your heart.
 A healthy heart means a much greater chance of having a longer life.
-That’s because a healthy heart is typically one that doesn’t have to work as hard as an unhealthy heart (10).
-In other words it’s more efficient.
+That’s because a healthy heart is typically one that doesn’t have to work as hard as a weak heart (10).
+In other words, it’s more efficient.
 How does a heart become more efficient?
 Through exercise.
 An elliptical can provide the exercise you need to strengthen your heart and prolong your life.